 A sacred temple, a house of worship, a sight of brutal witch burnings and massacres.
-Seeing the flames engulf this globaly recognized monument, it was surreal but it felt divine to me.
-I felt a great rush of liberation and many oppressed energies leaving the earth from the portal that exists at that apex where there is such history and powerful ley-lines coming together geographically.
+Seeing the flames engulf this globally recognized monument was surreal but it felt divine to me.
+I felt a great rush of liberation and many oppressed energies leaving the earth from the portal that exists at that apex where there is such immense history. of death and resurrection.

-I felt a resurrection.
-A torch being ignited.
+I felt a torch being ignited.
 I heard these words from Spirit:

 “The wood must burn for the Light to pour forth from the torch.”

-Noytre Dame gave me this message of Love and Oneness.
+Many years ago, Notre Dame gave me a powerful message of self-love that changed my life.
 It was a dark lonely night, I was looking up at the full moon positioned right directly in between the two towers.
 It was a raw vulnerable moment in my life where I had traveled to Europe with a friend who was really suffering through a divorce and a broken heart.
 She had become very bitter during this trip and I kept trying to help her gently and compassionately deal with her loss and grief.
 She turned her anger and resentment towards me and was projecting all of her pain.
 After days of accepting it in an effort to help her heal, I broke away for a little night time stroll to clear my energy field.

 I walked onto the cathedral courtyard and looked up at the full moon, closed my eyes and started to cry for all the pain I felt in my friend, in my own life and in all those who had stood in this spot before.
 The witch burnings, the massacres, the betrayals, the corruption and greed of the establishment, it had all taken place here.
 I could feel it in a eerie haunting way, the immense darkness that was shrouded by an elaborate architectural display of grandeur, the stained glass covering the blood stains.
 I wept with closed eyes feeling the grief flowing up from the earth, from the ley lines that converge here, from the history, and from the present moment and all the suffering that exists in our modern day human consciousness.